 Sansevieria Sayuri Care

-This plant requires well-draining, gritty soil.
-It should only be watered once every ten days or once per month in the winter.
+Sansevieria sayuri requires well-draining, gritty soil.
+It should only be watered once every ten days or monthly in winter.
 Water it deeply and thoroughly once its soil has dried.
-Keep your plant in a bright spot with temperatures between 60℉ and 85℉ (16℃ and 29℃) and 40% to 50% humidity.
+Keep it in a bright spot with temperatures between 60℉ and 85℉ (16℃ and 29℃) and 40% to 50% humidity.

 Sansevieria Metallicas are not extremely fussy when it comes to what soil they are grown in.

 There is just one vital feature, however, that is essential.

 These Snake Plants can grow in just about any type of soil, provided it has well-draining properties.
 This preference is due to their being prone to root rot.